Physical-mass calculation of $\rho(770)$ and $K^*(892)$ resonance parameters via $\pi \pi$ and $K \pi$ scattering amplitudes from lattice QCD: Spectrum and Finite-volume Analysis

-As already anticipated, we restrict the data we analyze in two ways: for each level $(i)$, we determine a range of time slices $[\tstart^{(i)}, \tstop^{(i)}]$ within which we perform fits with all fit ranges allowed by $\deltatmin$.
+As already anticipated, we restrict the data we analyze in two ways: for each level $(i)$, we determine a range of time slices $[\tstart^{(i)}, \tstop^{(i)}]$ within which we perform fits to all fit ranges allowed by $\deltatmin$.
 We use a minimal signal-to-noise ratio ($\SNRmin$) condition to determine $\tstop^{(i)}$.
-More explicitly, for each energy level $(i)$, we determine the earliest time slice $\tstop^{(i)}$ for which
+More explicitly, for each energy level $(i)$, we determine $\tstop^{(i)}$ as the earliest time slice for which

 where $\sigma_{(i)}(t)$ is the statistical uncertainty of the eigenvalue $\lambda^{(i)}(t)$, computed via bootstrap, and $\SNRmin$ is some positive number.
 All time slices $t>\tstop^{(i)}$ are discarded for the subsequent analysis.
-We also discard time slices with $t < \tstart^{(i)}$, which we set to be $\tstart^{(i)} = t_0 + a = 4a $ for every level $(i)$.
-Our procedure now has two remaining parameters, fixed for all ${(i)}$, that can be tuned, namely $\SNRmin$ and $\deltatmin$.
-We find that, for the fit ranges given by taking $\SNRmin \ge 5$ and $\deltatmin \ge 5a$, we can fit Eq.~\ref{singleexpmodel} to all the eigenvalues in a well-defined numerical procedure, \cf Appendix~\ref{apx:numerical}.
-Each choice of such hyperparameters defines the dataset in a realization of the analysis, and they are later varied to yield our final results (\cf Table~\ref{tab:hyperparametervariation}).
+We also discard time slices with $t < \tstart^{(i)} = t_0 + a = 4a $ for every level $(i)$.
+Our procedure then has two remaining parameters, fixed for all ${(i)}$, that can be tuned, namely $\SNRmin$ and $\deltatmin$.
+We find that, for the fit ranges given by taking $\SNRmin \ge 5$ and $\deltatmin \ge 5a$, we can fit Eq.~\ref{singleexpmodel} to all the eigenvalues in a well-defined numerical procedure (see Appendix~\ref{apx:numericalimplementations}).
+Each choice of such hyperparameters (``$\runs$'') defines the dataset in a realization of the analysis, and in Sec.~\ref{sec:results} they are varied to yield our final results.

-We further assign an Akaike information criterion ($\AIC$)~\citep{Akaike1974, Akaike1978, Borsanyi2021} to each fit result \footnote{We also verified that the definition of the $\AIC$ where ${n^{\sf data} \to 2 n^{\sf data}}$~\citep{Neil2023} yields equivalent results for the purposes of this work. }
+We further assign an Akaike information criterion ($\AIC$)~\citep{Akaike1974, Akaike1978, Borsanyi2021} to each fit result~\footnote{We also verified that the definition of the $\AIC$ where ${n^\mathrm{data} \to 2 n^\mathrm{data}}$~\citep{Neil2023} yields equivalent results for the purposes of this work.}

-where the number of fit parameters is ${n^{\sf par} = 2}$ in the case of the single-exponential form in Eq.~\eqref{gevpequation-eigenvalue} and ${n_{(i){\sf f}}^{\sf data} = \tmax^{(i){\sf f}}/a - \tmin^{(i){\sf f}}}/a + 1$ is the number of time slices entering a given fit.
-In this notation, the number of degrees of freedom is $n^{\sf dof}_{(i) {\sf f}} = n_{(i){\sf f}}^{\sf data} - n^{\sf par}$.
+where the number of fit parameters is ${n^\mathrm{par} = 2}$ in the case of the single-exponential form in Eq.~\eqref{gevpequation-eigenvalue} and ${n_{\mathrm{f}_{(i)}}^\mathrm{data} = \tmax^{\mathrm{f}_{(i)}}/a - \tmin^{\mathrm{f}_{(i)}}}/a + 1$ is the number of time slices entering a given fit.
+In this notation, the number of degrees of freedom is $n^\mathrm{dof}_{\mathrm{f}_{(i)}} = n_{\mathrm{f}_{(i)}}^\mathrm{data} - n^\mathrm{par}$.

 For visualization purposes, we compute the effective masses